NomisIV/website/src/projects.md

 where I create what I want, how I want.
 They are roughly arranged in chronological order.

+## `polygraph` - A system statistics visualizer

+Is Grafana too complicated?
+Is netdata cool, but a bit too quirky and rigid?
+PolyGraph will let you view metrics and statistics from your computer in the browser, but without the pain.
+The backend is written in rust, and the frontend in elm (at least for now).

 ## `planera` - A TUI calendar program

 `planera` is a TUI program for scheduling.